 PDN World in Focus Ultimate Travel Photography Competition SELECT WINNER 2015.
 Information on my blog page.

 American Academy of Pediatrics Section on International Child Health Best Photo 2015 Information on my blog page.

-The Photo Imaging Education Association (PIEA) did a story titled "Making an Impact with Photography" about our efforts in Laos.
+The Photo Imaging Education Association (PIEA) wrote a story titled "Making an Impact with Photography" about our efforts in Laos.
 It appeared in their Photo Imaging Newsletter Issue 1 March 2011.
-It may be downloaded from their website: http://www.pmai.org/piea/
+Downloaded from their website: www.pmai.org/piea